PolisPolitics/slate/source/includes/api/v3/_campaigns.md

 householdId | true | The identifier of a household.

 ## Update or create new contact household campaign record

+This endpoint allows creating a new contact household campaign record or updating an existing contact household campaign record.

+The body of the request as shown in the example will take { "data" : { attributes inside the data object described above in the object description }

 > Example Request